nepenth/knowledge-base/README.md

 ### Devops <a name="devops"></a>
-The Devops category covers practices and tools that bridge software development and IT operations, including continuous integration/deployment (CI/CD), infrastructure as code, containerization, cloud platforms, monitoring, logging, and orchestration to streamline the software delivery lifecycle.
-This collection of resources spans multiple subcategories to provide comprehensive coverage of modern DevOps methodologies and technologies.
+The Devops category provides guidance on streamlining software development and deployment through various techniques, including continuous integration and delivery, infrastructure as code, containerization, and monitoring.
+This category covers a range of topics and tools to help teams improve collaboration, automation, and efficiency in their software development and operations processes.
 *Subcategories: Ci Cd, Ci Cd, Infrastructure As Code, Containerization, Monitoring, Cloud Platforms, Cloud Platforms, Containerization, Infrastructure As Code, Logging, Monitoring, Orchestration*
 *Items: 10*